UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-18-team06-object-generation-from-sketch.md

 ### Dataset Quality

 The ground truth images of both our new dataset and the one EdgeGAN used are from segmenting the COCO dataset.
 Fig.7 shows that some of the ground truth images are in poor quality.
 It might be distorted, incomplete, or vague in details.
 Therefore, we could not generate reasonable sketch or edge map from these samples.
-In the previous section, we discuss all of the models did a poor job in dogs and cats generation.
-After human inspecting, we realize that the ground truth image of cats and dogs are relatively worse.
+In the previous section, we discussed all of the models did a poor job in dogs and cats generation.
+After inspecting, we realized that the ground truth image of cats and dogs are relatively worse.
 For example, most of the cat images are black cats, whose details are barely distinguishable.
-We recognize that this is the first obstacle to train a high-quality EdgeGAN.
+We recognized that this is the first obstacle to train a high-quality EdgeGAN.

 ![EC-Structure]({{ '/assets/images/06/dataQuality.png' | relative_url }})
 {: style="width:70%; margin-left:15%;"}